prernaadvani/whatsprernacooking/_posts/2021-01-03-bruschetta.md

 ### Instructions:

-* In a medium skillet, add the whole cherry tomatoes.
+* Lightly grease a medium non stick skillet and add the whole cherry tomatoes.
 On medium heat, let the tomatoes roast for ~8 minutes until the outside begins to brown slightly.

 ![_config.yml]({{ site.baseurl }}/images/bruschetta/bruschetta 1.png)